clojurewerkz/cassaforte.docs/articles/cassandra_key_concepts.md

 ```

 It's kind of a phone book, but you may have artibrary fields for things like phone, address and so on.
+Note that any person may have both phone or address, or just one of them.
+It's up to application and
+user to decide what to store in those columns.

 All you need is to have a composite key.
 Of course, same exact table could be represented as:

 ```